aigerimdev/pairs-with-given-sum/README.md

     Ask clarifiying question?
-    1. What if the input is not intiger?
+    1. What if the input is not integer?
 It is gonna raise an error?
     2. what if nubers are negative?
     3. what if the list is empty?
 It is going to return 0
     4. What if the list has only one number?
 One number can not make a pair return 0